In the following article we’ll be heading to Aomori Prefecture, looking for breathing some pure air in Oirase.

 Oirase is a small river streaming from the banks of Lake Towada in Aomori Prefecture.
-This river follows the Oirase Valley and on the way it is possible to see countless small waterfalls and painting-like beautiful forests.
-During spring and summer the incredibly lush vegetation is beautiful, and if you visit it during the autumn, the variety of autumn colours is impressive.
+This river follows the Oirase Valley by creating countless small waterfalls and painting-like beautiful forests.
+During spring and summer the incredibly lush vegetation is gorgeous, if you visit it during the autumn, the variety of autumn colours is impressive.

 The Oirase River is about 9 kilometers long.
-During the autumn weekends there could be quite many tourists coming to see the autumn colours.
-Nevertheless, I think it’s the most suitable place to do some soothing hiking.
-The difficulty level of the hiking route is not too high, and it’s popular either with beginners and families with kids.
+During the autumn weekends there could be quite many tourists coming to see the colors.
+Nevertheless, we think it’s the most suitable place to do some soothing hiking.
+The difficulty level of the hiking route is not too high, it’s popular either with beginners and families with kids.

 Moreover, since the Oirase River flows from the Towada Lake, you can also take the occasion to visit the latter too.
-Lake Towada is the biggest caldera lake in Tōhoku, and the surrounding mountains can be very beautiful, especially when their top is covered by snow.
-Especially during the autumn you can enjoy a cruise across the lake to see the autumn colours.
+Lake Towada is the biggest caldera lake in Tōhoku, the surrounding mountains are astonishing, especially when their top is covered by snow.
+During the autumn you can enjoy a cruise across the lake to enjoy it at its best.

 How to get there

-I went to Oirase by car, together with a friend.
-First we parked the car at Yakeyama, where the river starts (be careful because there are places where parking is forbidden), then we followed the promenade towards the mouth of the river.
+We went to Oirase by car, which we parked the in Yakeyama, where the river starts (be careful because there are places where parking is forbidden).
+We then followed the promenade towards the mouth of the river.

 We went there in June, and because of the melting snow there was an extreme amount of water, and the waterfalls were strong and vigorous.
 Among the several waterfalls, the one who impressed me the most was Chōshiōtaki.